Homological stability of topological moduli spaces: The canonical resolution of an -module over an -algebra

 \subsection{The stable genus}

-We extend the notion of the \emph{stable genus} of a manifold as introduced in \cite{GRWI} to our context, which provides us with a general way of grading modules over a braided monoidal categories and, by \cref{remark:gradingmoduleisgradingoncategory}, also of grading $\tE_1$-modules over $\tE_2$-algebras.
+We extend the notion of the \emph{stable genus} of a manifold, as introduced in \cite{GRWI}, to our context, providing us with a general way of grading modules over braided monoidal categories and, by \cref{remark:gradingmoduleisgradingoncategory}, also of grading $\tE_1$-modules over $\tE_2$-algebras.